-Jacob performs the saxophone and woodwinds in various jazz and improvisational groups in New York City and beyond.
-He teaches music privately and at NYC public schools through the Third Street Music Settlement's School Partnerships program.
-He also performs with Music Crossing Borders, a non-profit company that brings jazz, blues, and music from all over the world to New York City public schools.
+Jacob is also a teacher.
+He teaches music through the Third Street Music Settlement's School Partnerships program.
+He also performs with Music Crossing Borders, a non-profit company which brings music to New York City public schools.

 He earned a Master Arts (M.A.) in Jazz Studies from the City University of New York-Queens College.
 He also holds a Bachelor Music (BM) in saxophone performance and a Bachelor Arts (BA) in philosophy from Lawrence University and the Conservatory of Music.
 He is on track to complete a masters in Music Teacher Education in 2020.

 ThoughtCo is a premier reference site focusing on expert-created education content.